Have you ever wondered why sexual sin is against your own body?

 As our brains transform, so does our behavior.

-The changes can be subtle or obvious, but there is a great deal of energy that needs to be invested in keeping a secret life of pornography addiction.
+The changes can be subtle or obvious, but there is a great deal of energy that needs to be invested in keeping a secret life of porn addiction.

 Masks need to be worn.
 Pretense needs to be maintained.
 Byproducts of isolation, secrecy, shame, and guilt may begin to show outwardly, and a very real fear of being exposed gnaws away at you.